GCJ0310/Financial_Q-A_assistant_Ollama/Readme.md

   - 💬 **Explanations:** Simple, friendly style.
 - **Conversation History:** Sidebar remembers your previous questions.
 - **Document Preview:** See the extracted text from your uploaded file.
+- 👍👎 **Feedback System:** Rate answers.
+A 👎 will automatically re-generate a clearer and more detailed response.

+- **Junk Prompt Guard:** If you enter a random or irrelevant query, the assistant politely asks you to stick to financial questions.

 ---